toksaitov/auca-judge-queue/Readme.md

   * *AUCA_JUDGE_QUEUE_QUEUE_DATABASE*
   * *AUCA_JUDGE_QUEUE_TASK_DATABASE*

-  By default database connection options will be set to point to *localhost* with default etcd, Redis, and MongoDB ports.
+  By default Redis and Mongo database connection options will be set to point to *localhost* with default Redis and MongoDB ports.
+Absence of etcd connection options will disable the use of it.

 ### Sample Configuration Files